 How Do I Treat My Dog's Head Lice?

 Lice are easily treated by using a number of insecticidal products that are effective at killing lice.
-One of the most popular products (it's available without a prescription) is fipronil spray.
-Simply follow the directions on the label and spritz your dog to get rid of those lousy guests.
+One of the most popular products is fipronil spray.
+Ask your veterinarian for a dosage-appropriate prescription for your dog.

 In addition, regular parasite control is a good idea.
 Plus, lice are more likely to be found on dogs that live in unhygienic conditions.
-Thus, if you have an outdoor dog, check the state of their kennel because it might be overdue a clean out.
+Thus, if you have an outdoor dog, check the state of their kennel because it will need a thorough cleaning.

 How Are Lice Similar in Dogs and Humans?